 The IPCC only supplies values for air emissions, without specifying sub-compartment.
 The same CF is assigned to an exchange emitted to air for all the sub-compartments.
-The CFs for GWP and GTP are taken from Table 7.SM.7 (supplementary material) or - if there was a difference - the online update of it3 except for those for which values are available in Table 7.15 (main report).
+The CFs for GWP and GTP are taken from Table 7.SM.7 (supplementary material) or - if there was a difference - the online update of it8 except for the values of Methane (fossil and non-fossil) and Nitrous oxide available in Table 7.15 (main report).